 Higher top speeds expected from turbo engines in 2014 29 January, 2014 The new V6 turbo engines may be smaller and quieter, but Formula 1 cars will actually be faster in a straight line in 2014.
 This was the expectation of Force India’s technical boss Andy Green, when contemplating the mammoth rule changes over the winter.
 Not only the engine rules have changed, the FIA has also dramatically reduced the amount of downforce.
 But although downforce levels were similarly attacked in 1998 and again in 2009, Green said that the huge changes for 2014 are “crucially different”.
 “The downforce loss is in the same region and is quite significant,” he told Germany’s Auto Motor und Sport.
 “But this time the drag has also been dramatically reduced, where in the past the drag stayed the same while downforce was going down.”
 Asked if that means that top speeds will be higher in 2014, Green agreed: “Yes.
 I expect the cars to be about 15km/h faster.”
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.